ibireme/yyjson/doc/API.md

 ---------------
 # Read JSON
-yyjson provides 3 methods for reading JSON,<br/>
+The library provides 3 functions for reading JSON,<br/>
-each method accepts an input of UTF-8 data or file,<br/>
+each function accepts an input of UTF-8 data or a file,<br/>
-returns a document if succeeds, or returns NULL if fails.
+returns a document if it succeeds or returns NULL if it fails.

 ## Read JSON from string
 The `dat` should be a UTF-8 string, null-terminator is not required.<br/>